nguyenlan13/nguyenlan13.github.io/_posts/2019-11-01-make_an_impact.markdown

 # Project Outcome

 The core functionality of the application is working as I had envisioned.
 However, there were some features that I did not yet add to the application.
+Users are able to join an identity, or "pact" and they can unjoin if they wish.
+They can link habits to the identity and also unlink them as they wish.
+From the habits, they are able to create action steps for which they will follow to gradually build up their habit.